kyverno/website/content/en/docs/Releases/_index.md

 #### MAJOR release

 Major releases contain large features, design and architectural changes, and may include incompatible API changes.

-- Low frequency and required e.g. once a year
+Major releases are low frequency and created as required e.g. once a year.

 #### MINOR release

 Minor releases contain features, enhancements, and fixes that are introduced in a backwards-compatible manner.
-Since Kyverno is a fast growing project, but is a critical component of the Kubernetes control plane, having a major release approximately every three months helps balance speed and stability.
+Since Kyverno is a fast growing project, but is a critical component of the Kubernetes control plane, having a major release approximately every few months helps balance speed and stability.

 - Roughly every 3 months

 #### PATCH release

-Patch releases are for backwards-compatible bug fixes.
-Typically only critical fixes are picked for patch releases.
+Patch releases are for backwards-compatible bug fixes and very minor enhancements which do not impact stability or compatibility.
+Typically only critical fixes are selected for patch releases.

 - When critical fixes are required, or roughly each month